eriksensousa/Matrix-Calculator/README.md

-# Matrix Calculator Project in Java
+# Matrix Calculator in Java

 Introduction: A matrix calculator is a tool that can perform various calculations on matrices, such as matrix multiplication, transposition, and inversion.
 In this project, we will explore how to create a matrix calculator using the Java programming language.